IMF tells EU to act boldly and fix the banks

 The IMF also wants a common deposit guarantee scheme in the region - a red line for EU paymaster Germany.

-The bloc was also urged to finalise a new mechanism for recapitalising ailing banks and adopt new EU bank capital and insurance rules.
+The bloc was also urged to finalize a new mechanism for recapitalizing ailing banks and adopt new EU bank capital and insurance rules.
 The capital rules won't be in place until at least January 2014, a year late.

 HIDING BAD NEWS